New Zealand bans former boxing champ Mike Tyson

 She said the original decision to allow Tyson in had been a "finely balanced call", with the backing of the charity a significant factor in the dispensation being granted.

-Tyson's planned visit had been attacked by women's groups and criticized by the Prime Minister.
+Tyson's planned visit had been attacked by women's groups and criticised by the Prime Minister.

 Tyson was undisputed world heavyweight boxing champion in the 1980s, but in 1992 he was convicted of raping teenage beauty queen Desiree Washington in Indiana and served three years in prison.